 SMEs have traditionally found it difficult to get their views across to policy-makers due to limited resources, and time taken to reach a common position.
 As part of the Review of the Small Business Act for Europe, the Commission invited Member States to nominate a national SME Envoy to complement the role of the European Commission's SME Envoy.
 Together with representatives of EU-level SME business organisations, the Network of SME Envoys will make up an Small Business Act advisory group.
 The Network of SME Envoys will enable better consultations with SMEs in the Member States.
-Director General of the Slovak Business Agency (till 28/2/2014 the National Agency for Development of SMEs) Mr. Branislav Safarik, was appointed as the SME Envoy for Slovakia by the Minister of Economy of the Slovak Republic, Mr. Tomas Malatinsky, in 2012.

 The mission of the SME Envoy: